133rd Engineer Battalion: World War II

-As the United States prepared to enter World War II, the 240th Coast Artillery was mobilized to defend Portland on September 16, 1940.
-On 7 October 1944, the regiment was re-organized into the 185th and 186th Coast Artillery Battalions.
+As the United States prepared to enter World War II, the 240th Coast Artillery was mobilized to defend Portland on September 16th 1940.
+On October 7th 1944, the regiment was re-organized into the 185th and 186th Coast Artillery Battalions.
 On 1 April 1945, the two battalions were consolidated into the Harbor Defenses of Portland, which was inactivated in June 1946.

-During World War II, the 103rd Infantry, as an element of the 43rd Infantry Division, served in the Pacific theater, fighting in the battles of Guadalcanal, North Solomons, New Guinea, and Luzon, helping General Macarthur liberate the Philippines.
+During World War II, the 103rd Infantry, as an element of the 43rd Infantry Division, served in the Pacific theater, fighting in the battles of Guadalcanal, North Solomons, New Guinea, and Luzon, helping General MacArthur liberate the Philippines.
 They were the first unit to reach the Ipo Dam, which controlled the water supply for Manila, a crucial step in liberating the city.

 Post WWII

 In February 1947, the Coast Artillery units were re-organized and re-designated as the 703rd Anti-Aircraft Gun Battalion.
 They were mobilized from August 1950 to April 1952 to replace Regular Army units that had deployed to Korea during the Korean War.

-On 1 March 1959 Companies A, B, and C of the 703rd AA Bn consolidated with the 103d Infantry and were reorganized and re-designated as the 103d Armored Cavalry Regiment (ACR).
+On 1 March 1959 Companies A, B, and C of the 703rd AA Bn consolidated with the 103rd Infantry and were reorganized and re-designated as the 103d Armored Cavalry Regiment.
 Meanwhile, Headquarters and Company D of the 703rd AA Gun Bn were re-organized and re-designated, and consolidated with the 314th Anti-Aircraft Artillery Battalion to form 1st Battalion, 240th Artillery.
-On 1 June 1961 the 103d ACR, less the headquarters company, was reorganized and re-designated as the 20th Armor Regiment.
-At the same time, the Headquarters Company of the 103rd ACR was re-designated as Headquarters, 113th Armor Group.
+On 1 June 1961 the 103rd Armored Cavalry Regiment, less the headquarters company, was reorganized and re-designated as the 20th Armor Regiment.
+At the same time, the Headquarters Company of the 103rd Armored Cavalry Regiment was re-designated as Headquarters, 113th Armor Group.

-The 240th Artillery was converted, reorganized, and re-designated on 1 June 1961 as the 262d Engineer Battalion with headquarters at Bangor.
+The 240th Artillery was converted, reorganized, and re-designated on 1 June 1961 as the 262nd Engineer Battalion with headquarters at Bangor.

-In 1962, the 3d Battalion, 20th Armor was mobilized for the Berlin Crisis and stood ready in Fort Stewart, Georgia, until the crisis defused.
+In 1962, the 3rd Battalion, 20th Armor was mobilized for the Berlin Crisis and stood ready in Fort Stewart, Georgia, until the crisis defused.
 In 1963, the 1st Battalion, 20th Armor was stood up in readiness during the Cuban Missile Crisis but the issues were resolved before the unit had to deploy.
-The 240th Coast Artillery served until the 1960s before being disbanded, but its lineage was assumed into the 20th Armor.
+The 240th Coast Artillery served until the 1960's before being disbanded, but its lineage was assumed into the 20th Armor.

-On 31 December 1967 the 20th Armor consolidated with Headquarters, 113th Armor Group to form the 133d Engineer Battalion.
+On 31 December 1967 the 20th Armor consolidated with Headquarters, 113th Armor Group to form the 133rd Engineer Battalion.

 On 1 September 1993 the 133rd Engineer Battalion was consolidated with the 262nd Engineer Battalion while retaining its designation as the 133rd Engineer Battalion.